KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 ?? use the term "touched" NOT "has been seen"

 ?? here is a design CON in our library using action-centric directives:
-- we are limited in using native form/elm items
+- we are limited to strictly use native form/elm items
 - BECAUSE: svelte actions can ONLY be used with native elements, NOT Components